datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

     Here is **one** approach that led to a provenance-tracked, computationally reproducible, and parallel preprocessing workflow, but many more can work.
     `We are eager to hear about yours <https://github.com/datalad-handbook/book/issues/new/>`_.

+**General background**: We need to preprocess data from 1300 participants with a containerized pipeline.
+All data lies in a single dataset.
+The preprocessing results will encompass several TB and about half a million files, and will therefore need to be split into two result datasets.

-The key to the success of this workflow lies in creating it completely job-scheduling and platform agnostic, such that it can be deployed as a subject-specific job anywhere, with any job scheduling system.
+The keys to the success of this workflow lie in

+- creating it completely *job-scheduling* and *platform agnostic*, such that the workflow can be deployed as a subject-specific job anywhere, with any job scheduling system, and ...
-Instead of computing job results in the same dataset over all jobs, temporary, :term:`ephemeral clone`\s are created to hold individual, subject-specific results, and those results are pushed back into the target dataset in the end.
+- instead of computing job results in the same dataset over all jobs, temporary, :term:`ephemeral clone`\s are created to hold individual, subject-specific results, and those results are pushed back into the target dataset in the end.

 The "creative" bits involved in this parallelized processing workflow boiled down to the following tricks:

 - Individual jobs (in this case, subject-specific analyses) are computed in throw-away dataset clones to avoid unwanted interactions between ``save`` commands.
-- Moreover, beyond computing in job-specific, temporary locations, individual job results are also saved into uniquely identified :term:`branch`\es to enable simple pushing back of the results into the target dataset.
+- Moreover, beyond computing in job-specific, temporary locations, individual job results are also saved into uniquely identified :term:`branch`\es to enable simple pushing back of the results into the target dataset [#f6]_.
 - The jobs constitute a complete DataLad-centric workflow in the form of a simple bash script, including dataset build-up and tear-down routines in a throw-away location, result computation, and result publication back to the target dataset.
 Thus, instead of submitting a ``datalad run`` command to the job scheduler, the job submission is a single script, and this submission is easily adapted to various job scheduling call formats.
 - Right after successful job termination, the target dataset contains as many :term:`branch`\es as jobs, with each branch containing the results of one job.
 A manual :term:`merge` aggregates all results into the :term:`master` branch of the dataset.